maureen-muriithi/maureen-muriithi/README.md

 - 🔭 I’m currently working as a freelancer

-- 🌱 I’m currently learning Machine Learning and Mini-Programs Development
+- 🌱 I’m currently learning Mini-Programs Development

 - ❓ Ask me about anything related to Python and related technologies